Skip to content

 Late-Phase Inflammatory Response

+The late-phase inflammatory response in allergic rhinitis develops several hours after allergen exposure.
 Inflammatory cells, including eosinophils, basophils, Th2 cells, and group 2 innate lymphoid cells (ILC2s), infiltrate the nasal mucosa.
-These cells produce more cytokines and harmful proteins, causing inflammation to persist even in the absence of continued allergen contact.
+These cells produce more cytokines and pro-inflammatory mediators, causing inflammation to persist even in the absence of continued allergen contact.

 Systemic and Lower-Airway Links